gtumedei/irs-project/docs/report.md

 ### Obstacle avoidance

-The second and last behavior that we were able to realize using only the basic kit is wandering + obstacle avoidance.
+The second control program, and the last that we were able to realize using only the basic kit, is the obstacle avoidance one.
+This controller consist of two behaviors, one for randomly wandering around the environment, and the other to actually avoid detected obstacles.

 #### Design